jepersson/jepersson.github.io/_posts/2017-05-07-p2-surviving-titanic.md

 ## Logistical regression for probabilities

-Next we will take our analysis one step further and investigate the relation between age and survival with help from the logistical regression model from the statsmodels package.
+Next, we will take our analysis one step further and investigate the relation between age and survival with help from the logistical regression model from the statsmodels package.
 For a more extensive example have a look at [this blog post](http://blog.yhat.com/posts/logistic-regression-python-rodeo.html) which I